Some time ago I got really annoyed with some ways my computer behaves, so I decided to put in the work to figure out how to fix those annoyances.

 This makes it really annoying to configure, because there's no X server, and I can't access any real files at that point.
 I'm also scared of messing something up real bad.

-LUKS supports multiple keys, so I added my password transposed to a different layout as a second key.
+LUKS supports multiple passwords, so as well as my regular password, I also added my password transposed to a different layout.

 Here's how to do that

 # parted -l to check your partitions.
-You need identify where the encrypted partitions are.
+You need to identify where the encrypted partitions are.

 The partitions will always end in numbers, like